montywaff/Cookin-Cooks/recipes/soupsSalads/LentilSoup.md

 ## Turkish-Style Lentil Soup
-._ A nice, hearty and spicy soup you can eat for days. vegetarian, can be vegan, and is super easy -by UrsaPolaris _.
+*A nice, hearty and spicy soup you can eat for days. vegetarian, can be vegan, and is super easy -by UrsaPolaris*

 ![If you've cooked this, please submit an image!]()